tibbben/geospatial-visualization/course_description.md

 *Books:*

 -   Krygier, J. & Wood, D. (2016). *Making Maps: A visual Guide to Map Design for GIS (Third ed.)*.
 New York: The Guilford Press.
 -   Field, K. (2018). *Cartography.
 The Definitive Guide to Making Maps*.
-ESRI Press.
+Redlands, ESRI Press.

 The course will use limited materials from both of the above books.
 Students are not required to purchase the two books as they both will be available in the Architecture Library as Course Reserve Material.